angular/angular/aio/content/guide/cb-dependency-injection.md

 and the consumer of the injected hero would want the type information.

 The `TITLE` provider token is *not a class*.
-It's a special kind of provider lookup key called an [OpaqueToken](guide/cb-dependency-injection#opaquetoken).
+It's a special kind of provider lookup key called an [InjectionToken](guide/cb-dependency-injection#injectiontoken).
-We often use an `OpaqueToken` when the dependency is a simple value like a string, a number, or a function.
+We often use an `InjectionToken` when the dependency is a simple value like a string, a number, or a function.

 The value of a *value provider* must be defined *now*.
 We can't create the value later.
 Obviously the title string literal is immediately available.